-The exercise starts at the handler box, with the dog sitting in heel position.
-Without leaving the box the handler, without prompting from the Judge, sends the dog away and forward in a direct line between the two jumps to the dog box 30' (feet) from the handler.
-Once the dog is in the box, the handler may cue the dog to turn to him/her and may then cue the dog with verbal and hand cues simultaneously to assume a sit, stand or down position in the dog box.
+The exercise starts at the handler box between the jumps, with the dog sitting in heel position.
+Without leaving the box the handler, without prompting from the Judge, sends the dog away and forward in a direct line between the two jumps to the dog box 15' (feet) from the handler.
+Once the dog is in the box, the handler may cue the dog to turn to him/her and may then cue the dog with verbal and hand cues simultaneously to stay in the box and to assume a sit, stand or down position in the dog box.
+The dog must stay in the dog box as the handler moves to the handler box furthest from the dog box.